-Under the direction of the State Controller/Financial Control Division Director, DFA/FCD is taking aggressive action to resolve this serious problem.
-The DFA/FCD has commenced the Cash Management Remediation Project (Remediation Project) in partnership with the New Mexico State Treasurer's Office, the New Mexico Department of Information Technology, and a contracted third party PeopleSoft treasury expert.
+Under the direction of the State Controller/Financial Control Division Director, DFA/FCD undertook action to address the situation.
+The DFA/FCD initiated the Cash Management Remediation Project (Remediation Project) in partnership with the New Mexico State Treasurer's Office, the New Mexico Department of Information Technology, and a contracted third party with expertise in the software used by the State of New Mexico.